ri0098hp/YOLOv8-4ch/README.md

 ### 2.2 Run Demo Tests

 Demo codes are available on [sweep_val_season.py](scripts/sweep_val_season.py).
-Please download the codes, weight files, and dataset from release v2024.06.13 assets [[here]](https://github.com/ri0098hp/YOLOv8-4ch/releases/tag/v2024.06.13).
+Please download the weight files, and dataset from assets [[here]](https://github.com/ri0098hp/YOLOv8-4ch/releases/latest).
-Note that the locations of each subset in the datasets ([hot](ultralytics/cfg/datasets/All-Season-hot.yaml), [inter](ultralytics/cfg/datasets/All-Season-inter.yaml), [cold](ultralytics/cfg/datasets/All-Season-cold.yaml)) in yaml file should be changed.
+Note that the locations of each subset in the datasets ([hot](ultralytics/cfg/datasets/All-Season-tiny-hot.yaml), [inter](ultralytics/cfg/datasets/All-Season-tiny-inter.yaml), [cold](ultralytics/cfg/datasets/All-Season-tiny-cold.yaml)) in yaml file should be changed.
 (We recommend make `datasets` folder and place `All-Season-tiny` folder in it.)
 You must change the path to weight files, such as L8 and L25, in the [script](scripts/sweep_val_season.py).
 (We recommend make `runs` folder and place pt files in it.)